-The financial statements include summarized prior-year comparative information for the Clark College Foundation.
+The financial statements include summarized prior-year comparative information for the Foundation.
 Such information does not include all of the information required for a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Foundation's financial statements for the year ended June 30, 2016, from which such partial information was derived.
-Other auditors have previously audited the Clark College Foundation's financial statements for the year ended June 30, 2016 and they expressed an unmodified opinion in their report dated November 22, 2016.
+Accordingly, such information should be read in conjunction with the Foundation's financial statements for the year ended June 30, 2017, from which such partial information was derived.
+Other auditors have previously audited the Foundation's 2017 basic financial statements and they expressed an unmodified opinion in their report dated November 16, 2017.